tntconcept/binnacle-front/doc/service_worker.md

 # Service Worker

-To manage the service worker releases (apps realease), we have two scripts; one of them make use of claim and the other one not.
+To manage the service worker releases (apps realease), we have two scripts; one of them make use of claim and the other one doesn't.

 What _claim_ mean, basically, is that browser make a reload automatically.
 It mean, the user not need do any action for get the new version.